vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/faq.md

 This error indicates that you have an SSR mismatch, and it should not be a problem with theme.

-Please check if you are using CloudFrame related services first, if so, make sure you turn off static resource compression.
+Please check if you are using CloudFlare related services first, if so, make sure you turn off static resource compression.
+Visit [dash.cloudflare.com](https://dash.cloudflare.com), go to Websites-(your domain)-Speed-Optimization, turn `JavaScript` and `HTML` off in `Auto Minify` options.

 ::: warning

-CloudFrame Pages and Auto Minify in Cloud Frame incorrectly handle HTML spaces and line breaks, which can cause Vue triggering SSR mismatches during initialization.
+Auto Minify in CloudFlare incorrectly handle HTML spaces and line breaks, which can cause Vue triggering SSR mismatches during initialization.

 :::